CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 - Less likelihood to use outdated mechanisms from the old era

+- APIs defined in other specifications may gain reference implementations using this specification - these can then become the only implementation of those APIs, preventing fragmentation.

 ### Disadvantages

-- Per-modloader extensions not covered (Though this may not be a disadvantage)
+- Per-modloader extensions not covered, theoretically limiting features for more portable mods.

 ### Regarding Implementation